24f1001997/ReWear/README.md

-# ReWear – Community Clothing Exchange

-## Overview

-Develop ReWear, a web-based platform that enables users to exchange unused clothing through direct swaps or a point-based redemption system.
-The goal is to promote sustainable fashion and reduce textile waste by encouraging users to reuse wearable garments instead of discarding them.

-## Features

-### User Authentication
-- Email/password signup and login

-### Landing Page
-- Platform introduction
-- Calls-to-action: "Start Swapping", "Browse Items", "List an Item"
-- Featured items carousel

-### User Dashboard
-- Profile details and points balance
-- Uploaded items overview
-- Ongoing and completed swaps list

-### Item Detail Page
-- Image gallery and full item description
-- Uploader info
-- Options: "Swap Request" or "Redeem via Points"
-- Item availability status

-### Add New Item Page
-- Upload images
-- Enter title, description, category, type, size, condition, and tags
-- Submit to list item

-### Admin Role
-- Moderate and approve/reject item listings
-- Remove inappropriate or spam items
-- Lightweight admin panel for oversight

-## Team Members

-### Person 1 (TL)
-- **Name:** _Pranav_
-- **Email:** _gankidipranavreddy@gmail.com_

-### Person 2
-- **Name:** _Radha Krishna_
-- **Email:** _kradhakrishna1122@gmail.com_

-### Person 3
-- **Name:** _Keshav Arun Anumolu_
-- **Email:** _keshavanumolu88874@gmail.com_
+🌿 ReWear – Community Clothing Exchange
+💡 Overview
+ReWear is a web-based platform designed to promote sustainable fashion and reduce textile waste.
+By enabling users to exchange unused clothing through direct swaps or a point-based redemption system, ReWear empowers individuals to give their garments a second life — encouraging reuse instead of disposal.

+🚀 Features
+👤 User Authentication
+Secure email and password-based signup and login

+Personalized user profiles

+🏠 Landing Page
+Introduction to the platform and its mission

+Calls-to-action: Start Swapping, Browse Items, List an Item

+Featured items carousel showcasing top or new uploads

+🗂️ User Dashboard
+View and edit profile details

+Points balance and swap history

+Overview of uploaded items

+List of ongoing and completed swaps

+👕 Item Detail Page
+High-quality image gallery

+Comprehensive item description (category, size, condition, etc.)

+Information about the uploader

+Options to Request Swap or Redeem via Points

+Real-time item availability status

+➕ Add New Item
+Upload multiple images

+Enter item details: title, description, category, type, size, condition, and tags

+Submit to list and make available to the community

+🛡️ Admin Panel
+Moderate and approve or reject new item listings

+Remove inappropriate or spam content

+Lightweight, easy-to-use interface for overall platform management

+🌱 Key Goals
+Encourage sustainable fashion practices

+Build a community around clothing reuse

+Minimize textile waste by extending garment life cycles